Antono17/my-first-map/README.md

 ![](img/carbon.png)
 Very small but aggressive

-This small peice of code makes the map have the unique design of color and have it already facing at.
-The thing that was the most diffidult about it is that some of the different map changes didn't work or I got confused on where exactly to put it to make my map still works.
+This small piece of code makes the map have the unique design of color and have it already centered at a specific location.
+The thing that was the most difficult about this was that some of the different map changes didn't work or I got confused on where exactly to put it to make my map still work.
 I found out that the most simple designs have less problems so I decided just to change the color and keep the same design which make my map work perfectly.
 My key takeaway is don't overthink when there's a simple way to do it.